Invisalign vs Braces · Decision Guide · Last reviewed May 2026

 Phase 1 interceptive orthodontics in young children is often best delivered with partial fixed appliances (palatal expanders, partial brackets).
 Invisalign First handles many but not all of these cases.

-You Plan to Stay in Vietnam Throughout
+Staying in Vietnam Throughout

 If you'll attend every adjustment visit and don't need international portability, the case for fixed braces (lower cost, no compliance pressure) becomes strong.